 TOP TIP: As a rule of thumb, an odd number of cushions arranged symmetrically, usually including a feature cushion at the front of the arrangement, tend to give a perfectly styled finish.
 However, you can mirror 1 or 2 cushions on each side, totalling an even number and still looking fab!

 Want a bit more advice?
 We're here for you...
-Our mini makeover package could be perfect for you.
+Our Mini Styling Experience package could be perfect for you.
 To learn more about our services or how we could help you with your planned project, just book a free, no obligation call!